shampy911/best-pineapple/content/pages/index.md

           Abroad heights is an institution that actually turns dreams into realities.
-I went there for my IELTS which I passed with flying colours that too within a month only.The trainers are superb, knowledgeable, undestanding and pay utmost importance to everybody.
+I went there for my IELTS which I passed with flying colours that too within a month only.The trainers are superb, knowledgeable, understanding and pay utmost importance to everybody.
           They helped me to apply and choose college in Canada, prepared my Visa file from scratch and informed me of all devlopments with transparency and speed.
 Finally, I got study permit for my dream destination